1 Legal and regulatory framework

 A mining licence is issued for up to 25 years, with the possibility to extend for a further period not exceeding the initial term of the licence.
 The number of such extensions is unlimited.

-An application for an extension must be filed at least four years before the expiration of the mining licence.
+An application for an extension must be filed in the last four years before the expiration of the mining licence.
 The competent authority will consider the application within 10 business days of receipt.

 A licence may not be extended: